 In particular, lower temperatures and/or additional cold rolling (CR), extrusion, or drawing promote the formation of nanotwins.
-In Fig. 6 on a TEM image of atomic resolution of UFG Cu after ECAP and CR at liquid nitrogen temperature it is possible to clearly observe twins of 10–20 nm in size ().
+Fig. 6 shows a high resolution TEM image of UFG Cu after ECAP and CR at liquid nitrogen temperature.
+It is possible to clearly observe 10–20 nm twins ().
 It has been also observed that an enhanced strength and ductility can be obtained in nanocrystalline materials due to deformation twinning (75, ).